 Natural gas demand in the Southern Cone is currently concentrated in Argentina, now a mature - although still growing - market.
 Brazil, Chile and Peru are undergoing a fundamental shift away from hydroelectric generation towards thermal power generation systems, with natural gas emerging as the fuel of choice for economical, environmental and security of supply reasons.
 The advantages of natural gas as a safe, reliable, clean, flexible and economical fuel for industrial, residential and commercial use also contribute to strong increases in demand.
 As a result, gas markets in these countries are expected to experience rapid growth.

-In Argentina, natural gas consumption has more than tripled since 1980, from approximately 9.3 Bcm in 1980, to 29.8 Bcm [source?
-TGS-20F] in 1999.
+In Argentina, natural gas consumption has more than tripled since 1980, from approximately 9.3 Bcm in 1980, to 29.8 Bcm in 1999.
 This represents a compound annual rate of growth in consumption of approximately 6%.
-In 1997, natural gas accounted for approximately 45% of total national energy consumption in Argentina [source?
-TGS-20F], almost twice the percentage of energy consumption accounted for by natural gas worldwide.
+In 1997, natural gas accounted for approximately 45% of total national energy consumption in Argentina, almost twice the percentage of energy consumption accounted for by natural gas worldwide.

 The table below sets forth the historical consumption of natural gas in Argentina by class of user, stated as a percentage of total consumption, for the periods indicated: